CorniiDog/remote_events/README.md

 Connor's Remote Events (RE) is a simple library that allows the end-user to call python functions from another server.
 This is highly powerful if you are coding an application that offloads processes to another server.

+If you want to offload automation tasks to another device, this is the package to use.
+It is extremely reliable and robust for near-effort python automation

 ## Example main.py

 In two terminals: